spiral/docs/docs/en/http/cookies.md

 The default application skeleton enables cookie integration by default.

-If you need to enable cookies it in alternative builds, require composer package `spiral/cookies` and add bootloader `Spiral\Bootloader\Http\CookiesBootloader` into your app.
+If you need to enable cookies in alternative builds, require composer package `spiral/cookies` and add bootloader `Spiral\Bootloader\Http\CookiesBootloader` into your app.

 ## Cookie Manager

 The easiest way to manage cookies in Spiral is to obtain an instance of `Spiral\Cookies\CookieManager`.
-This instance can be stored inside singleton services and controllers and provide access to active request scope.
+This instance can be stored inside singleton services and controllers, and provide access to active request scope.

 ```php
 public function index(CookieManager $cookies): void